top of page

 Thai massage is related to the Thai Yoga self-care system called Reusi Dat Ton.
 This is a non-Indian form of hatha yoga that includes self-massage, acupressure, poses, exercises, mantras, visualizations and breathwork.

-No. You may continue to practice whatever religion you want and still become a competent Thai massage practitioner.
-We would like for you to be aware that we discuss healing concepts related to the practice of Thai massage in class and further remind you that many of these concepts are, by the nature of their development in SE Asia, inherently Buddhist and Animistic principles.
+No. You may continue to practice religion you want or be non-religious and still become a competent Thai massage practitioner.
+We would like for you to be aware that we discuss healing concepts/philosophies related to the practice of Thai massage in class and further remind you that many of these concepts are, by the nature of their development in SE Asia, inherently Buddhist and Animistic principles.
 We believe that acknowledgement of our teachers and their traditions is an important part of our healing work, even if we don't always agree with or fully understand them.
 We encourage you to find your own meaning and hope that our sharing of the knowledge passed on to us from our teachers can help you become a better therapist, whatever that means to you.

 Lineage/Teachers USA : Chuck Duff, Tanya Boigenzhan, Michael Buck, Nephyr Jacobsen, Pierce Salguero, David Wells, Bob Haddad